 Regardless of breed, most dogs thrive with:

-- Sniffing – The #1 natural decompressor.
+- Sniffing — The number one natural decompressor.
 Sniffing is work.

 - Chewing — Supports stress relief, jaw health, and nervous system regulation.